John F. Kelly: Early life and education

 Kelly was born on May 11, 1950, in Boston, Massachusetts, the son of Josephine "Honey" (Pedalino) and John F. Kelly.
-His family was Catholic, his father of Irish ancestry and his mother of Italian descent.
+Born to a Catholic family, his father was of Irish ancestry and his mother of Italian descent.
 His father was a postal worker in Brighton.
 He grew up in the Brighton neighborhood of Boston.
-Before he reached the age of 16, he hitchhiked to Washington state and rode the trains back, including a freight-hop from Seattle to Chicago.
+Before the age of 16, he hitchhiked to Washington state and rode the trains back, including a freight-hop from Seattle to Chicago.
 He then served for one year in the United States Merchant Marine, where he says "my first time overseas was taking 10,000 tons of beer to Vietnam".

 In 1970, when his mother told him that his draft number was coming up, he enlisted in the U.S. Marine Corps.
 He served in an infantry company with the 2nd Marine Division at Camp Lejeune, North Carolina, and was discharged to the inactive reserve as a sergeant in 1972 so that he could attend college.
 He returned to active duty with the Marines in 1975, completed Officer Candidates School, and was commissioned as a second lieutenant on December 27, 1975.
 In 1976, he graduated from the University of Massachusetts Boston and in 1984, he received a Master of Arts degree in National Security Affairs from the Georgetown School of Foreign Service.
-In 1995, Kelly graduated from the National Defense University in Washington, DC with a Master of Science in Strategic Studies.
+In 1995, Kelly graduated from the National Defense University in Washington, D.C., with a Master of Science in strategic studies.